sunshinescience/sunshinescience.github.io/_posts/2019-09-25-scrape-crowd-funding-part2.md

             absolute_next_page_url = response.urljoin(next_page_url)
             yield scrapy.Request(absolute_next_page_url)

 If you have saved the spider above in a file, type in the command line `scrapy crawl fundrazr_campaigns2 -o fundrazr_items_extended.csv` to save the new data set to a file called 'fundrazr_items_extended.csv'.
 The updated data set extracts data from each of the categories on the site.
-However, there may be duplicates.
 The first page of each category is done first, and then the spider crawls to the next page of each category and so on.
-The categories are not all in order in the first column of the data set.
-If one wanted to have the columns set in a specific order in a .csv file, we would need to use Scrapy Item.
+Note that the categories are not all in order in the first column of the data set.
+And there may be duplicates of some of the campaigns (this would have to be checked, but data cleaning is for another post).

 The main goal in web scraping is to extract *structured data* from web pages.
-Therefore, to get the data in some specific order (i.e., *structure* the data) in a file, we would need to use [Items](https://doc.scrapy.org/en/1.0/topics/items.html).
+Therefore, to get the data in some specific order (i.e., *structure* the data) in a file, we would need to use Scrapy [Item](https://doc.scrapy.org/en/1.0/topics/items.html).

 Let's start adding to the items.py file in the project directory (in this demonstration the directory is called demo_scrapy).
 Let's start by adding to the class DemoScrapyItem: